The Chart for Workday Inc. (WDAY) Is Flashing Mixed Signals

 Sponsored

-WDAY currently public float of 178.95M and currently shorts hold a 3.77% ratio of that float.
-Today, the average trading volume of WDAY was 1.59M shares.
+The average price from analysts is $281.61, which is $54.58 above the current price.
+WDAY currently public float of 184.04M and currently shorts hold a 3.78% ratio of that float.
+Today, the average trading volume of WDAY was 1.62M shares.

 WDAY’s Market Performance

-WDAY stocks went up by 5.10% for the week, with a monthly drop of -8.74% and a quarterly performance of -9.97%, while its annual performance rate touched 40.53%.
-The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 3.04% for Workday Inc..
-The simple moving average for the period of the last 20 days is -0.11% for WDAY stocks with a simple moving average of 2.08% for the last 200 days.
+WDAY stocks went down by -1.17% for the week, with a monthly drop of -10.19% and a quarterly performance of -9.53%, while its annual performance rate touched 24.69%.
+The volatility ratio for the week stands at 2.12% while the volatility levels for the past 30 days are set at 3.11% for Workday Inc..
+The simple moving average for the period of the last 20 days is -1.90% for WDAY stocks with a simple moving average of -1.67% for the last 200 days.

 Analysts’ Opinion of WDAY